Are you a Temple student who is interested in earning extra credits this summer, or even trying to graduate early?

 Summer courses are not required but are a great way to get ahead, catch up, lighten your load for a future semester, or take advantage of every opportunity that Temple offers.
 You should talk to your academic advisor to determine whether summer courses are right for you.

-The first day of registration for summer 2020 courses is Thursday, April 2.
-Your registration date is determined by your class standing.
+Your exact registration date is determined by your class standing.
+Registration for current Temple students typically begins in late March or early April.
 Look for an email inviting you to register for summer courses in March.
 The exact registration schedule is published here.

 - How do I register for summer courses?